grblHAL/SAMD21/README.md

 ## SAMD21 Driver

+> [!NOTE]
+> 2025-05-29: End of support notice.
+This driver will no longer be updated, the latest core build it can be used with is 20250518.

 __IMPORTANT:__ Arduino version 1.8.11 has breaking changes in the library code that causes compilation to fail.
 Use an earlier version or select another driver for your project.
 See [issue #224](https://github.com/terjeio/grblHAL/issues/224) for more information.
 Also note that I am __*not*__ going to make a workaround for this since the compilation error is in the shared grblHAL core code.